OmarHamda1996/server-deployment-practice/README.md

 # server-deployment-practice

-This repository contains a simple web server built using Node.js and Express.
+This repository contains a Book Management API web server built using Node.js and Express.
 The server provides an API for managing a collection of books.

 ## Features